-Let $U$ be a set of disjoint simple closed geodesics $(\gamma_i)_{i=1,...,n}$ then for sufficiently small $r$, $Z_r(U)$ consists of disjoint cylinders around these geodesics.
+If $U$ is a union of disjoint simple closed geodesics $(\gamma_i)_{i=1,...,n}$, then for a sufficiently small $r$, $Z_r(U)$ consists of disjoint cylinders around these geodesics.
 We obtain $CL(U)$ by letting $r$ grow continuously until $Z_r(U)$ self-intersects.
-We stop the expansion in the points of intersection, but continue expanding the rest of the set, until the process halts.
+We stop the expansion at the points of intersection, but continue expanding the rest of the set, until the process halts.
 The points of intersection then form $CL(U)$.
-It follows from this process that the surface $S_U$, which we obtain by cutting open $S$ along $CL(U)$ can be retracted onto the union of small cylinders around the $(\gamma_i)_{i=1,...,n}$.
-If $U=\gamma$, then $S_U$ can be embedded into an sufficiently large cylinder $C$ around $\gamma$.\\ Consider an embedding of $S_{\at}=S_2$ in a cylinder $C$, which, by abuse of notation, we also call $S_2$.
-This is shown in \textit{Figure \ref{fig:red_blue}}.
+It follows from this process that the surface $S_U$, that we obtain by cutting open $S$ along $CL(U)$, can be retracted onto the union of small cylinders around $(\gamma_i)_{i=1,...,n}$.
+If $U=\gamma$, then $S_U$ can be embedded into an sufficiently large cylinder $C$ around $\gamma$.
+For more information about the cut locus, see \cite{ba}.\\ Consider an embedding of $S_{\at}=S_2$ in a cylinder $C$ (see \textit{Figure \ref{fig:red_blue}}), which, by abuse of notation, we also call $S_2$.
 The boundary $\partial S_2$ of $S_2 \subset C$ consists of the two connected components $\partial_1 S_2$ and $\partial_2 S_2$, which are piecewise geodesic (see \cite{ba}).